gmascio/SYMPtoms/README.md

 ***

 ## Post-MVP
-* Add a carousel with user symptoms
+* Add a carousel with user symptoms as cards
 * Incorporate a split screen npm package
 * Add a contact page